Water Well Rehabilitation with Aqua Freed®

 (view of side wall)

 The Aqua Freed® water well cleaning and rehabilitation process uses gaseous and liquid carbon dioxide to restore water wells.
-Since 1988, the Aqua Freed® process has been used on more than six-thousand wells worldwide with excellent results.
-The Aqua Freed® process has been used on a wide variety of wells including vertical wells, horizontal wells, collector wells, directional wells, angle wells and extraction wells, from shallow to very deep wells, from small diameter to large diameter, screened and open hole.
-Many of the wells treated have been rock open-hole wells that do not have a well screen but are completed in fractured formations of limestone, dolomite, granite and sandstone.
+Since 1988, the Aqua Freed® process has been used on more than seven-thousand wells worldwide with excellent results.
+The Aqua Freed® process has been used on a wide variety of wells including vertical wells, horizontal wells, collector wells, directional wells, angle wells and extraction wells, varying in depth from very shallow to very deep wells, from small diameter to large diameter, screened and open hole (fractured formations: limestone, dolomite, granite, sandstone, etc.).

 Gaseous and liquid carbon dioxide contain tremendous energy, described as energy of dissolution, energy of detachment and energy of agitation.
 This energy results in the detachment, dissolution and removal of sediments and encrustation from the surfaces within the well screen and the surrounding aquifer.

 - Simultaneous airlift swabbing

 STI can offer chemical rehabilitation with a variety of chemicals commonly used in Well Rehabilitation.
 However, chemical treatments are generally less effective than Aqua Freed® in the removal of deposited plugging material and therefore only partial deposit removal is often achieved.

 The chemicals that are commonly used during chemical well rehabilitation include: